-(1-3) A. Prerequisite: advisor/departmental approval.
-Designed to explore specific, contemporary aspects of safety, security, and emergency services.
-May be retaken to a maximum of six hours provided topic is different sock time. - SSE 896 SSE Capstone.
+SSE 896 SSE Capstone.
 (3) I, II and A. Prerequisite: Completion of 30 hours in MSSSEM or department approval.
-Final research project and presentation; Students will collect, analyze, interpret and assemble data and conclusions related to issues in SSEM. - SSE 896a SSEM Capstone Continuation.
+Final research project and presentation; Students will collect, analyze, interpret and assemble data and conclusions related to issues in SSEM.

+SSE 896a SSEM Capstone Continuation.
 (1) I, II and A. Prerequisite: SSE 896 or department approval.
-Continuation of research from SSE 896 final research project and presentation; Students will collect, analyze, interpret and assemble data and conclusions related to issues in SSEM. - SSE 897 Independent Study.
+Continuation of research from SSE 896 - final research project and presentation; Students will collect, analyze, interpret and assemble data and conclusions related to issues in SSEM.

+SSE 897 Independent Study.
 (3) A. Prerequisite: departmental approval.
 Student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
 Designed for graduate students who have demonstrated the ability to conduct individual research relating to loss prevention and safety.
-May be retaken to a maximum of six hours. - SSE 898 Thesis.
+May be retaken to a maximum of six hours.

+SSE 898 Thesis.
 (3-6) A. Prerequisite or Corequisite: SSE 880.
 For students preparing a thesis in partial fulfillment of the requirements for master's degree program.
 May be retaken to a maximum of six hours.

-STA-Statistics Dr. Daniel Mundfrom, Chair
+STA-Statistics Dr. Shane Redmond, Chair

-- STA 700 Applied Statistical Inference.
+STA 700 Applied Statistical Inference.
 (3) A. Designed for students in all areas.
 A general background in statistical methods including normal distribution, point and interval estimation, hypothesis testing, regression, analysis of variance, and software packages.

-Credit does not apply toward the M.S. degree requirements. - STA 707 Seminar in Statistics:
+STA 707 Seminar in Statistics: .
 (1-3) A. Topics vary with offering.
 May be retaken with advisor approval, provided the topics are different.
-Credit towards degree requirements will depend on the course content. - STA 720 Mathematical Statistics I. (3) A. Cross-listed as MAT 720.
+Credit towards degree requirements will depend on the course content.

+STA 720 Mathematical Statistics I. (3) A. Cross-listed as MAT 720.
 Descriptive statistics, discrete and continuous probability distributions for one and two variables, functions of random variables, sampling distributions, expectations and generating functions.
 Credit will not be awarded to students who have credit for MAT 720.
-It is strongly recommended that students have completed eight hours of calculus. - STA 721 Mathematical Statistics II.
+It is strongly recommended that students have completed eight hours of calculus.

+STA 721 Mathematical Statistics II.
 (3) A. Prerequisite: MAT 520 or 720 or STA 520 or 720.
 A continuation of STA 720.
 Estimation theory, hypothesis testing, linear regression, analysis of variance, and allied topics.
-It is strongly recommended that students have completed a course in linear algebra. - STA 770 Quality Control & Reliability.
+It is strongly recommended that students have completed a course in linear algebra.

+STA 770 Quality Control & Reliability.
 (3) A. Analysis of six sigma techniques, statistical analysis of process capability, statistical process control using control charts, quality improvement, acceptance sampling, and an introduction to product reliability.
-It is strongly recommended that students have completed a course in calculus and STA 700, 721, or two courses in applied statistics. - STA 775 Statistical Methods Using SAS.
+It is strongly recommended that students have completed a course in calculus and STA 700, 721, or two courses in applied statistics.

+STA 775 Statistical Methods Using SAS.
 (3) A. Data set manipulation, application of statistical techniques in SAS, and statistical programming.
-It is strongly recommended that students have completed a course in applied statistics. - STA 780 R and Introductory Data Mining.
+It is strongly recommended that students have completed a course in applied statistics.

+STA 780 R and Introductory Data Mining.
 (3) A. Data set manipulation, application of statistical techniques in R, statistical programming, and data mining skills.
-It is strongly recommended that students have completed a course in calculus; a course in applied statistics, and an introductory course in computer programming.
+It is strongly recommended that students have completed a course in applied statistics and an introductory course in computer programming.

-- STA 785 Experimental Design.
-(3) A. Completely randomized designs, factorial experiments, multiple comparisons, model diagnostics, randomized blocks, Latin squares, fixed and random models, nested-factorial experiments, 2^f factorial experiments, and split-plot designs.
+STA 785 Experimental Design.
+(3) A. Completely randomized designs, factorial experiments, multiple comparisons, model diagnostics, randomized blocks, Latin squares, fixed and random models, nested-factorial experiments, 2^t factorial experiments, and split-plot designs.
 Emphasis on applications and use of statistical software.
-It is strongly recommended that students have completed a course in applied statistics. - STA 835 Linear Models.
+It is strongly recommended that students have completed a course in applied statistics.

+STA 835 Linear Models.
 (3) A. Use of matrix algebra to develop theory of linear models.
 General linear models, estimability, multivariate normal distribution, estimation, testing, prediction, restricted models, models with general covariance structure, reparameterization, multi-part model, and random and mixed models.
-It is strongly recommended that students have completed a course in applied statistics and a course in linear algebra. - STA 839 Applied Learning in Statistics.
+It is strongly recommended that students have completed a course in applied statistics and a course in linear algebra.